-We will ensure equal access to OWF and SNAP applicants and participants with disabilities by delivering services that are: (a) appropriate in view of their particular physical or mental impairment; and (b) provide an equal opportunity to benefit from the CDJFS' job placement, education, skills training, employment, food assistance employment and training programs, and other OWF or SNAP activities.
+We will ensure equal access to program applicants and participants with disabilities by delivering services that are: (a) appropriate in view of their particular physical or mental impairment; and (b) provide an equal opportunity to benefit from the CDJFS/OMJs' job placement, education, skills training, employment, food assistance employment and training programs, and other program activities.

 In ensuring equal access to people with disabilities, we will use a comprehensive and effective screening tool for disability assessments.
 When an applicant discloses, has, or appears to have a disability, we will offer to conduct additional screening.
-We will, however, inform applicants and participants that their participation in screening and disclosure of a disability is voluntary.
-The screening tool will be administered by trained staff.
+We will, however, inform applicants and participants that their

-Sometimes, people with disabilities may be unable to complete job placement, education, skills training, employment, food assistance employment and training programs, and other OWF or SNAP activities without modifications to local policies, practices, and procedures.
-One size does not fit all in regards to modifications.
+Sometimes people with disabilities may be unable to complete job placement, education, skills training, employment, food assistance employment and training programs, and other program activities without modifications to local policies, practices, and procedures.
+One size does not fit all in regard to modifications.
 We will assess the needs of the individual applicant or recipient to make reasonable modifications tailored to those needs.
 Modifications may be needed in the: (1) application process; (2) procedures related to notifying the applicant or recipient of their rights; and (3) policies and practices that aid the individual in sustaining program participation.